08 Aug Prajna Paramita Heart Sutra, Part 48

 Then you ask, how to do it in your life?
 It is very simple.
 If you are hungry, you eat.
 When eating, do not nitpick.
 If you need to sleep, go to sleep, and do not do so for the sake of your face.

 However, when wisdom starts to function, the one becomes outstanding, one handles all perfectly in front of the masses.
 When one is alone with oneself, one will find amusement in one’s own way.
 If you do not have mind thought, you will not be restricted by the space.
-When you are not restricted by time and space, that is the state of hence, within no phenomena as the impermanent existence nature there is no materialistic phenomena, no feelings, thinking, mental formations, and consciousness; no eyes, ears, nose, tongue, body, and mind; no sights, sounds, scent-smells, tastes, touch, and all illusory phenomena.
+When you are not restricted by time and space, that is the state of Hence, within no phenomenon exists no material phenomenon; no feelings, thinking, mental formations, and consciousness; no eyes, ears, nose, tongue, body, and mind; no sights, sounds, scent-smells, tastes, touch, and all illusory phenomena.
 One must not think that this sphere is unattainable, there is no need to be envious.
 Your daily life is exactly this way, honestly speaking, you live within this.

 Eyes, ears, nose, tongue, body, and mind; which are the organs of sense.
 Mind is mind thought.
 Sights, sounds, scent-smells, tastes, touch and all illusory phenomena; refer to the Eyes that sees Sights, the ears hear sounds, the nose smells scents, the tongue tastes flavors, the mind corresponds with all illusory phenomena, and the body feels touch.